-I don't see a Fraud prevention section in my Shopify Payments settings.
+I don't have a Fraud prevention section in my Shopify Payments settings.
 How do I activate Fraud Protect?

-If you don't see a Fraud prevention section on the Shopify Payments page in your Shopify admin, then your business isn't currently eligible for Fraud Protect.
+If you don't have a Fraud prevention section on the Shopify Payments page in your Shopify admin, then your business isn't currently eligible for Fraud Protect.

 Which orders are protected?